redhat-openstack/website/source/uncategorized/lbaas.html.md

     # curl -w "\n" 172.24.4.229
     rhel-03

-These results confirm that each virtual machine will respond to a simple HTTP request with its own hostname.
+These results confirm that each virtual machine will respond to a simple HTTP request with its hostname.
 This will be useful later in the example when HTTP requests are sent via the load balancer.

 The floating IP addresses that were associated with each virtual machine are no longer needed, so it is safe is disassociate them.